animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 It is feasibly possible for the existing law around auto insurance to arrest my mom for doing absolutely nothing except being poor.

 In a country of 300,000,000 Americans not only is this possible, but most of it happened to me earlier this year!

-Note also: If the car wasn't worth more then $1200, then re-possession of it might not even be sufficient.
-For simply existing, I might be sentenced to death, and my mom might be imprisoned, in the worst possible extrapolation of these events.

 ### These were the notes I took around this: